CSCI305/csci305-ml-lab/README.md

 # Submission

 Each student will complete and submit this assignment individually.
 Do not consult with others.
-However, you are encouraged to use the internet to learn ML **but not to research the questions asked in this lab.**
+However, you are encouraged to use the Internet to learn ML **but not to research the questions asked in this lab.**

 Comment your program appropriately.